xiangliu1123/Directory-Navigation/README.md

 ## Significance of the Project

 This project significantly enhances the digital experience for the elderly by offering a simplified interface that minimizes complexity and cognitive load.
 It addresses common challenges faced by older adults, such as difficulty in navigating complex file systems and performing basic file operations.
-By providing an easy-to-use tool, it helps in bridging the digital divide, empowering the elderly to manage their digital files independently and confidently.
+By providing an easy-to-use tool, it helps bridge the digital divide, empowering the elderly to manage their digital files independently and confidently.

 ## Installation and Instruction to Use
 ### Prerequisite
-- Make you have Python install in your current working environment
+- Make you have Python installed in your current working environment
-- Downlaod integrated Development Environments (IDEs) or using CMD or Powershell with download repository
+- Download integrated Development Environments (IDEs) or use CMD or Powershell with a download repository
 - Ensure Python and Tkinter are installed on your work system environment.
-Tkinter usually comes with Python when downloading python on your local machine.
+Tkinter usually comes with Python when downloading Python on your local machine.

 ### Installation
-Step 1: Git Clone or download the repository as zip to your local machine.
+Step 1: Git Clone or download the repository as a zip to your local machine.
-Commmand for git clone in the terminal:
+The command for git clone in the terminal:
 ```bash
 Git Clone https://github.com/xiangliu1123/Directory-Navigation
 ```
-Downloading the repository as zip to your local machine can follow this link: https://github.com/xiangliu1123/Directory-Navigation
+Downloading the repository as a zip to your local machine can follow this link: https://github.com/xiangliu1123/Directory-Navigation

-Step 2: Navigate or use the command in tber terminal to the directory containing the `directory_browser.py` file .
+Step 2: Navigate or use the command in the terminal to the directory containing the `directory_browser.py` file.
 Terminal Command:
 ```bash
 cd src